Ali Mohammed Thunayan Al-Ghanim

 He was the Chairman of the Kuwait Chamber of Commerce and Industry (KCCI) from 2004 to 2020 (16 years).
 Previously, he served as KCCI Vice Chairman, and President of the Federation of Chambers of the Gulf Cooperation Council (GCC).

 In 1961, Al-Ghanim founded the Ali Alghanim & Sons Company, which is a group of companies with trading activities extending to automotive sales and services, civil and mechanical contracting, structural steel fabrication and construction, carpentry, and hotel ownership.

 Education

 He holds a diploma in Mechanical Engineering from the Technical University of Hannover.
 He speaks three languages, Arabic, German and English.

 Personal life

 He is married to Faiza Mohammed Al-Kharafi, who was the president of Kuwait University from 1993 to 2002, and the first woman to head a major university in the Middle East.
 Faiza is heir to the M. A. Kharafi & Sons business group.

 They have 5 children, 3 sons and 2 daughters.
-Their eldest son is Marzouq Al-Ghanim who is the current speaker of the Kuwait National Assembly.
+Their eldest son is Marzouq Al-Ghanim who is a former speaker of the Kuwait National Assembly.